rebecalvarezc/DashboardExcel/README.md

 Hi, I'm Rebeca Alvarez! 👋 I made this Dashboard following the Udemy course made by David Asurmendi.

 ### 🚀 About Me
-I am a Chemical Engineer with an interest in the analisys of data and how it can improve the way the industry works!
+I am a Chemical Engineer with an interest in the analysis of data and how it can improve the way the industry works!

 ## Roadmap